jdossgollin/lab-guide/docs/open.md

 * The source code that ran the simulation
 * The parameter file or definitions file, and if applicable initial conditions, that ran the simulation
 * Analysis code that generated plots for the paper

+### Timing

+Generally, we will make our data and code publicly available simultaneously with the submission of the paper to a peer-reviewed journal.
+Please discuss with James and collaborators.

+### Open and Closed Source

 Although our preference is to use fully open-source tools, we occasionally use tools that we have a license to use but to disseminate.
 In this case the exact version of the external software should be documented and instructions for how to install it identically should be made clear.